 In many ways, Jini Dellaccio’s unquenchable need to realize a new form of photography ran parallel with the do-it-yourself attitude of the music bands she documented but in the course of the film, and thanks to Jini’s charming storytelling, the audience gets an unusual and inspiring demonstration of carpe diem spirit which resonates with all of us about how we live our lives and pursue creativity.

-Her Aim Is True is currently on a selected Film Festival screening tour.
+Her Aim Is True will be available on VOD platforms in September 2014 & for arts educational community screenings.
 For our updated screenings schedule, check back here.

 Social Media at facebook.com/heraimistruedocumentary and @jinidocumentary